-In the mid to late 90's Nik Bizzell-Browning studied composition with Professor's Jonathan Harvey and Martin Butler at Sussex University, and whilst contemplating a return to academia, he continues to experiment with an eclectic range of compositional styles.
+Nik is currently undertaking a PHD in music 'composition' research at Brunel University, London, under the supervision of Professor Peter Wiegold.
+In the mid to late 90's he studied composition with Professor's Jonathan Harvey and Martin Butler at Sussex University, and continues to experiment with an eclectic range of compositional styles.

 BA (hons) 1st Class, 20th Century Music